popphylotools/HiMAP/README.md

 mv HiMAP_inputData data
 ```

-gff databases:<\br>
+gff databases:</br>
-This will save you time as rebuilding the databases from the gff files takes a while.<\br>
+This will save you time as rebuilding the databases from the gff files takes a while.<//br>
 from within your local HiMAP directory:
 ```
 cd data/part01